axieinfinity/ronin-documentation/docs/apps/ronin-bridge/overview.md

 Withdrawal limits apply.
 For more information, see [Withdrawal limits](./reference/withdrawal-limits.md).

-### ERC721 tokens
+### NFTs

-As for NFTs, the bridge supports deposit and withdrawal for the following collections:
+With Ronin Bridge, you can deposit and withdraw the following NFTs (non-fungible tokens):

 * Pixels Land Farm
 * Cyberkongz VX